 Some projects require the purchase of a specific artwork due to the exacting nature of the project or a very limited project timeline.
 In this case, the work must be "one-of-a-kind" and not mass-produced or off the shelf.
 It is possible that this artwork would come from an artist on a pre-qualified list.
-Approval of City Commission and the City Purchasing Agent must be secured to utilize this selection method.
+Approval of City Commission must be secured to utilize this selection method.